Blackboard supports five primary browsers for Learn releases. Links to the vendor sites for the browsers are included in this topic.

 ** Google Chrome versions 42+ and Microsoft Edge do not support NPAPI-type plug-ins, including Java plug-ins and many media browser plug-ins.
-Blackboard doesn't support these browsers for use with the Virtual Classroom and Lightweight Chat tools, the multiple-file upload interface, or embedded media that require NPAPI plug-ins for viewing and 2) the multiple-file upload interface located in the Content Collection, although the other multiple-file upload interfaces are supported on these browsers.
+Blackboard doesn't support these browsers for use in the following circumstances: 1) with embedded media types that require third-party NPAPI plug-ins for viewing and 2) the multiple-file upload interface located in the Content Collection, although the other multiple-file upload interfaces are supported on these browsers.

 A variety of devices and operating systems were used to test the supported browsers.
 Support is not limited to these specific operating systems.
 The desktop browser versions above are supported regardless of the particular device or operating system on which they run.

 |Operating Systems used in testing||Windows 7, Windows 8, Windows 10, Mac OS 10.8, Mac OS 10.9, Mac OS 10.10, Mac OS 10.11, Chrome OS|